villesci/quantmarineecolab.github.io/research/socioeco/index.md

 [Baker-Medard Merrill, White Easton R., and Elizabeth Fairchild.
 Socio-Ecological Feedbacks of Marine Protected Areas: Dynamics of Small-Scale Fishing Communities and Inshore Marine Ecosystems.
 National Science Foundation CNH2: Dynamics of Integrated Socio-Environmental Systems. $602,320.
 2019-2024.](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1923707&HistoricalAwards=false)

+{% include section.html %}

+# Galapagos fisheries

+We have a new project on fisheries in the Galapagos Islands.
+We are interested in the interactions between small-scale fisheries and industrial fishing.
+We'll post details here as the project develops.